hipe/tmx/lib/skylab/callback/doc/issues/018-the-CLI-node-narrative.md

 ## introduction

-this node is not related to pub-sub's capacity as a subsystem. this is an experimental one-off-esque utility for generating visualiztions of event stream graphs *from* participating clients of pub-sub. for typical day-to-day users of pub-sub this node can be ignored.
+this node is not related to the host sidesystem in its capacity as a sidesystem.

+this is an experimental utility for generating visualizations of event stream graphs *from* participating clients of the pub-sub event model.

+for typical day-to-day users of the host sidesystem this node can be ignored.